Hope House, Inc.

-Hope House Home for Children began with a promise made by a little girl — herself abandoned and a victim of abuse, neglect and family dysfunction — who vowed that someday, she would make a home where children like herself could be loved and cared for.
+Hope House began with a promise made by a little girl — herself abandoned and a victim of abuse, neglect and family dysfunction — who vowed that someday, she would make a home where children like herself could be loved and cared for.

 That promise began to be fulfilled twenty years later when, in October of 1973, Donnalee Velvick-Lowry took home her first child in need.